-Meet Emily, a kind, strong and bold humanitarian, who has the courage to travel the world to make a difference in some of the poorest and volatile locations on the planet.
-When Emily first came to us, I didn’t know of her, a friend of mine brought her here.
-Our friendship began that day.
+Meet Emily, a kind, strong, and bold humanitarian, who has the courage to travel the world to make a difference in some of the poorest and volatile locations on the planet.
+When a friend introduced Emily to us here at Fit, I knew nothing about her, but a special friendship began that day.
 Our journey deepened with the discovery of her work after the earthquake in Haiti, and in helping to supporting Hime for Help in their efforts for a place called the “Home of Happy Hearts”.
 I helped with the original logo for this venture, quite a few years ago.
-This home in Haiti, that was founded in 2012, an orphanage and safe haven for many over the past seven years, is now changing, and growing once again.
+Founded in 2012, this orphanage and safe haven for children in Haiti, has been growing and evolving ever since.

 I felt like I knew Emily instantly.
 I should have recognized that smile.
-I went to school with her mom, and her uncle, and I sang at her parents wedding.
+I went to school with her mom and her uncle, and I sang at her parent’s wedding.
 I felt our friendship grow over a few short months.
-She began to take a few random voice/guitar lessons, which quickly developed into song writing sessions, and the beautiful music that comes out of this, now grown woman, with a child of her own, is heartfelt and tender.
+She began to take a few random voice/guitar lessons, which quickly developed into songwriting sessions.
+The beautiful music that comes out of this now grown woman, with a child of her own, is heartfelt and tender.

-We actually have provided music for, and fund raised with Emily and donated to many of her events and online auctions.
-Her journey is full of colorful tales, and darkness too, and her songs are a reflection of that journey.
+SONGC!RCLE has provided music, fundraised and donated to many of her online auctions.
+Her journey is full of colourful tales, as well as some darkness; Her songs are a reflection of that journey.
 You will notice some songs here will be posted to help to raise funds for Emily and her cause.

-I think the songs and the writings, have helped somewhat along the way, helped her to find peace in this complicated, changing and shifting world of hers.
+I think the songs and the writings, have helped Emily along the way, helped her to find peace in this complicated, changing and shifting world of hers.

 You will be able to find these in the SHOP section of the site.